radekg/fortran-german-salary/README.md

 ## Where do I get some more info about these calculation?

-You can find all important information [here]:
+You can find all important information [here](https://www.lohn-info.de/):

 - [For 2022](https://www.lohn-info.de/sozialversicherungsbeitraege2022.html).
 - [For 2023](https://www.lohn-info.de/sozialversicherungsbeitraege2023.html).